selforganising/book/topics/map1.md

-# Let's build a map
+B# Let's build a map

 Mike Bostock's [great tutorial on D3](http://bost.ocks.org/mike/map/) contains the following chunk of code which display a small map of the British Isles.